-A simple factory class which defines the createShape() method to create a concrete shape by providing its type.
+A simple factory class that defines the createShape() method to create a concrete shape by providing its type.

-A flyweight factory class which keeps track of all the flyweight objects and creates them if needed.
+A flyweight factory class that keeps track of all the flyweight objects and creates them if needed.

 First of all, a markdown file is prepared and provided as a pattern’s description: